dbcli/pgcli/docs/pages/full_screen_apps.rst

 - Global key bindings, which are always active.
-- Key bindings that belong to a certain :class:`~prompt_toolkit.layout.controls.UIControl` and are only active when this control is focussed.
+- Key bindings that belong to a certain :class:`~prompt_toolkit.layout.controls.UIControl` and are only active when this control is focused.
 Both :class:`~prompt_toolkit.layout.controls.BufferControl` :class:`~prompt_toolkit.layout.controls.FormattedTextControl` take a ``key_bindings`` argument.